 And I love it.
 I love taking photos, learning about taking photos and (albeit to a slightly lesser extent) learning about what to do with them once I’ve taken them.
 More about all of that later: the good, the bad and the ugly.

-In the meantime, for today’s Photo Friday (inspired by Delicious Baby), I I thought I’d share a few more, yes you’ve guessed it, photos.
+In the meantime, for today’s Photo Friday, I I thought I’d share a few more, yes you’ve guessed it, photos.

 Enough about photos already – tell us what we’re looking at!